jk-nd/Project_VC_Demo/README.md

 # Project VC Demo

-This project demonstrates a full-stack application with a backend in NPL and a frontend using Vite.
+This project demonstrates a full-stack application for IOU (I Owe You) management with a backend in NPL and a React frontend.

+## Features

+- **Create IOUs**: Users can create digital IOUs specifying recipient and amount
+- **Search Functionality**: Search IOUs by various criteria (issuer, payee, state, amount)
+- **Pay IOUs**: Make partial or full payments towards outstanding IOUs
+- **Forgive IOUs**: Recipients can forgive debts entirely
+- **User Authentication**: Secure login with role-based access control

 ## Architecture

 The project consists of several components:

-- **Frontend**: A React application built with Vite
+- **Frontend**: A React application built with Vite, Material UI, and TypeScript
-- **Backend**: An NPL engine service
+- **Backend**: An NPL engine service running IOU protocols
 - **Authentication**: Keycloak for identity management
 - **Proxy**: Nginx for routing requests